-7 Signals Your Body Sends that You Shouldn’t Ignore
+7 Crucial Body Signals That You Shouldn’t Ignore

 Many times we think that if something hurts, it’ll pass.
 We don’t worry about it.

-After all, we don’t need to go to the doctor for every pain.
-However we should pay attention to the symptoms we feel and especially how they change over time.
+After all, we don’t need to go to the doctor for every pain we experience.
+However, we should pay attention to certain body signals and symptoms we feel and especially how they change over time.

 The main symptoms we shouldn’t ignore are: